team-vision2020/final-update-md/main.md

 ### End to End Neural Network
 From the promising result obtained from the use of convolution neural network for filter inversion, we further adapted our CNN architecture to handle end to end filter inversion.
-This network would perform
+This network would directly perform filter inversion on a given image without prior knowledge on the image filter.

 ## Experiments/Results